21 Expired Listing Scripts That Could Change Minds

 13. The “I’m staying with my agent” script

-• Objective: Tell the homeowner that you appreciate their honesty in informing you that they intend to stay with their agent.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Tell the homeowner that you appreciate their honesty in informing you that they intend to stay with their agent.

 • Don’t criticize their agent.